jpdark007/dopewars/README.md

 Customization
 -------------

-Customizing this game is done in the `tradewars.Game` file.
+Customizing this game is done in xml configuration files.
 Here is the general list of things to customize:

 * Events: these are things that happen while moving around
   * Finding cash/stuff on the ground